Fujifilm X10 vs Panasonic LX100

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X10 does not provide wifi capability.

 Both the X10 and the LX100 have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the LX100 was followed by the Panasonic LX100 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Panasonic LX100 Manual.
+Further information on the features and operation of the X10 and LX100 can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Panasonic LX100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X10 and the Panasonic LX100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X10: